 ACC entry is a boon for young and aspiring armed forces personnel who want to become commissioned officers.
 Officers who have passed out through ACC will be placed in almost all branches of Indian Army.
 Thus, a rigorous four year training is provided for cadets of Army Cadet College.

-Delhi Career Academy is being the best ACC Coaching Institute in Chandigarh & Delhi.
+Defense Career Group is being the best ACC Coaching Institute in Chandigarh & Delhi.
 Our main focus is on latest trend and systematic approach of paper pattern and previous year question paper discussion.
 Doubt clearing sessions and mock tests are conducted at regular interval to monitor each candidate performance.
 Ex-armed forces officers look up for training program.
 We provide extensively researched and organized study material which helps students to take better and vast approach.

 Qualification Required for Service Entries (Persons Serving in Defence Forces)